mdda/mdda.github.io/_posts/AI/2018-11-21-presentation-at-tensorflow.md

 For my part, I gave a talk titled "Language Learning with BERT", which discussed the basics of Google's newly released BERT natural language processing model.

+Sam rounded out the evening with an entertaining look at the Big-GAN models available on TF-Hub.

 <!--

 "Learning Language with BERT" - Martin Andrews